Cerberus-Wallet/cerberus-firmware/core/embed/prodtest/README.md

 # Production Test Firmware
-This document outlines the protocol used during production for testing and the initial provisioning of Trezor devices.
+This document outlines the protocol used during production for testing and the initial provisioning of Cerberus devices.

 ## Commands and Responses
 In the production environment, the test equipment sends single-line text commands.